victorliu-sq/PaperWriting/FlashSMP.md

 # Section-Experiment

-This section presents a series of experiments conducted to demonstrate the performance of Bamboo-SMP and verify its superiority over existing algorithms.
+This section presents a comprehensive set of experiments conducted to demonstrate the performance of Bamboo-SMP and verify its superiority over existing algorithms